 The College is administratively organized with Dr. Dana Zimmel leading as Interim Dean.
-Dr. Tom Vickroy serves as Executive Associate Dean, in charge of budgetary oversight and day-to-day college operations.
-Dr. Juan Samper serves as the Associate Dean for Academic and Student Affairs, overseeing the professional Doctor of Veterinary Medicine (DVM) program, admissions, teaching and curriculum and student affairs.
-Dr. Chris Sanchez serves as Interim Associate Dean for Clinical Services for the UF Veterinary Hospitals.
+Dr. Amanda House is Interim Associate Dean for Academic and Student Affairs, overseeing instructional and other activities associated with the college’s professional D.V.M. program, along with college recruitment, progress, and retention of students.
+Dr. Chris Sanchez oversees clinical activities as Interim Associate Dean for Clinical Services for the UF Veterinary Hospitals.
 Dr. David Pascual serves as Interim Associate Dean for Research and Graduate Studies and oversees research and grant proposals as well as the college’s Master of Science (MS) and Doctor of Philosophy (PhD) programs.

 Business, grants management, administrative and support services, as well as human resources for the College, are handled through the Executive Director’s Office.
 The Associate Director of Finance and Budget is David Segura.